sahibjotsingh/Load-Balancer/README.md

 ## Features
 The load balancer:
-  * Distributes client requests efficiently across multiple servers
+  * Dispatches requests to a group of servers in a Round-Robin fashion (every request is forwarded to a different route in a circular order)
   * Provides the flexibility to add or subtract servers as demand dictates

 ## Sample Run